May 11, 2021

 • Some masking tape

 Weatherizing a piece of wood will allow you to ensure that it lasts for quite a long time.
-Gaining years out of a project will take you around one or two days of work is a significant investment.
+Gaining years out of a project will take you around one or two days of work, which is a significant investment.

 Step 1: Sanding

-First, we must prepare the wood by sanding it to achieve a very smooth finish.
+First, we must prepare the wood by sanding it to achieve a smooth finish.
 This can be done using sandpaper that has a grit of 80.
-You may keep repeating this procedure until you have reached the required smoothness, even if you have to increase measurements.
+You may keep repeating this procedure until you have reached the required smoothness, even if you must increase measurements.

-You must get a clean cloth dipped in a bit of water to remove all the dust on the wood.
+You must get a clean cloth dipped in water to remove all the dust on the wood.
 We do this to avoid sealing Dustin with the wood over time.

 Step 2: Apply Polyurethane Varnish

-Now we want to get our paintbrush out and add a bit of the polyurethane varnish to the ends of the wood.
-The edges of the wood are the most complicated and essential to varnish because of the oxygen gaps.
+Now, we want to get our paintbrush out and apply a bit of polyurethane varnish to the ends of the wood.
+Because of the oxygen gaps, the edges of the wood are the most complicated and essential to varnish.

-You will want to get the masking tape out and cover the surface of the wood to prevent the oil from hanging around on the surface.
+You will want to remove the masking tape and cover the surface of the wood to prevent the oil from accumulating.
 What we want to achieve here is for the wood to absorb this varnish and sealant.

 Therefore once you have covered the top part of the plywood, begin to paint on the sides.
 As you complete this first coating, you must allow the wood some chance to breathe and allow the varnish to dry for 30 minutes.
 Once this is complete, we repeat the process until we put in several varnish coats.